MTD penalty points: how the new system works in 2026

 To expand your understanding, consider the following resources:

-- Self Assessment on gov.uk — Comprehensive guidance on self-assessment and tax obligations.
+- Self Assessment on gov.uk — Detailed guidance on self-assessment and tax obligations.
+This resource provides step-by-step instructions on how to manage your tax responsibilities and stay compliant.

 FAQs